HackerLoop/hackerloop-old-site/_drafts/programmers-hackers-engineers.markdown

 Hackers are good in startups and in art: when hypothesis are yet to be confirmed, when speed is crucial, and to explore new possibilities.

-And, yes, if you wondered, the creativity is the reason why we called ourselves the [Hackerloop](http://hackerloop.com/).
+And, yes, the creativity is the reason why we called ourselves the [Hackerloop](http://hackerloop.com/).

 #### Developers

 The *developer* is the hacker's rational twin.
-While there are some (debatable) differences between a *developer* and a *software engineer*, I will consider them similar in this article, for the sake of brevity.
+While there are some (debatable) differences between a *developer* and a *software engineer*, they will be considered similar in this article, for the sake of brevity.

 The developer/engineer has both micro and macro approaches: paying attention to details while keeping an eye on the big picture.
 Like the hacker, he has a deep technical knowledge.
 But he also cares about the architecture, the methods, and the processes.